ei-grad/usb-hid-brightness/README.md

 cmake --build ./build
 ```

+This will build the `usb-hid-brightness` executable in the `build` directory.

 ## Installing

 To install `usb-hid-brightness` system-wide, you will typically need superuser permissions.
 You can use the following command to install the utility: